Waiau Garden Villa

 No analysis available

-I searched for parking waitlist language and found none.
-The remarks instead focus on assigned parking, additional street parking, and nearby stalls, so there is no evidence of a waitlist system.
+I searched for parking waitlist language such as waiting list, join the waitlist, or parking queue, and found none.
+The remarks instead discuss assigned stalls and street parking, which does not indicate a waitlist system.

 No analysis available

-I searched for card/fob-based building security language.
-The remarks do not mention any card-access system, so there is no public-remarks evidence for this feature.
+I searched for card/fob access terms such as key card entry, fob access, card reader, and electronic access.
+The remarks do not mention any such system, so there is no public-remarks evidence for security card access.

 No analysis available